Hash-Studios/Prism/README.md

 - [`app-armeabi-v7a-release`](/bin/app-armeabi-v7a-release.apk) It is for ARM-based devices.
 - [`app-x86_64-release`](/bin/app-x86_64-release.apk) It is for x86 based devices.

+More information about the releases can be found in the [Release](https://github.com/LiquidatorCoder/Prism/releases) tab.

 ## Development

 Start by forking the repository, and then run `flutter pub get` in the local repository.
 You are now ready to modify, fix, update, or remove any feature in the app.
 If you want, you can create pull requests, we will be happy to welcome them.